MetPX/sarracenia/doc/sr_log.7.rst

 *<relativepath>* :  the variable part of the URL, usually appended to *<srcpath>*

 The above are the fields taken from the sr_post(7) format.
-There are additional fields in the sr_log:
+There are additional fields in the sr_report:

 *<statuscode>*  a three digit status code, adopted from the HTTP protocol (w3.org/IETF RFC 2616)